 What's Holding You Back: 10 Bold Steps That Define Gutsy Leaders

 "A must read for both emerging and established executives!
-Bob Herbold provides ten clear guidelines that will enable managers to become strong, proactive leaders." -John C. Lechleiter, Chairman, President, and Chief Executive Officer, Eli Lilly and Company
+Bob Herbold provides ten clear guidelines that will enable managers to become strong, proactive leaders." -John C. Lechleiter, Former Chairman, President, and Chief Executive Officer, Eli Lilly and Company

 "Bob Herbold's book gives good insights as to why managers often fail to make tough decisions.
 His ten actionable steps are a useful template for becoming a strong, courageous leader and achieving significant impact." -Wee Ee Cheong, Deputy Chairman and CEO, United Overseas Bank Ltd